couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 phase (preventing it from being active).

 * [JCBC-424, SPY-172](http://www.couchbase.com/issues/browse/JCBC-424): The NIO selector
-is now woken up manually if now load is going through, giving the java client a chance to perform tasks.
+is now woken up manually if no load is going through, giving the Java client a chance to perform tasks.
 One of the currently implemented tasks is sending a NOOP broadcast if the last write is longer behind than 5 seconds.
-This helps to discover broken channels if no load is going through and also prevent restrictive firewalls from timing out the connections prematurely.
+This helps to discover broken channels if no load is going through and also prevents restrictive firewalls from timing out the connections prematurely.

 * [JCBC-413](http://www.couchbase.com/issues/browse/JCBC-413): A race condition has been